makersmakingchange/Interact-Switch/README.md

 ## Attribution
 The [original design](https://github.com/mwturvey/InteractSwitch) of the Interact Switch was by Mike Turvey.

-Modifications to the design and additional documentation by Neil Squire Society /
+Modifications to the design and additional documentation by Neil Squire Society / Makers Making Change.
+  - Increases the screw hole size in the ButtonCapHolder to accept both M2.5 screws as well as #4 3/8" screws.
+  - Lines up the holes in the base with the holes in the ButtonCapHolder.
+  - Deepens the countersink in the Base for the screws.
+  - Removes the need for supports on the Base piece.
+  - Decreases the required sanding by tapering the tabs on the ButtonCapHolder.